Bahrain Grand Prix: Valtteri Bottas seizes first F1 pole

 - Ferrari's Sebastian Vettel qualifies in third

-(CNN)Valterri Bottas has claimed the first pole of his Formula One career at qualifying for the Bahrain Grand Prix in Sakhir.
+(CNN)Valtteri Bottas has claimed the first pole of his Formula One career at qualifying for the Bahrain Grand Prix in Sakhir.

 The Mercedes driver pipped teammate Lewis Hamilton in the final moments of Saturday's qualifying session posting a time of one minute 28.769 seconds, ending the Briton's run of six consecutive poles stretching back to the United States Grand Prix last October.